Our resource hub is home to a wealth of articles, stories and videos about managing and living with type 1 diabetes.

 This award will help to fund the next generation of immunotherapy research, enabling more efficient clinical trials, in more locations, so that promising treatments can reach people sooner.

-Professor Colin Dayan leads the Type 1 Diabetes UK Immunotherapy Consortium network of research centres.
+Professor Colin Dayan leads the UK T1D Research Consortium network of research centres.

 Since the consortium was set up in 2015 with funding from JDRF and Diabetes UK, the consortium has increased the number of people with type 1 taking part in vital research five-fold, completed three ground-breaking clinical trials, and is currently running nine more.

 With this grant, Professor Dayan plans to increase the number of clinical trials being run in the UK even further, and to make each trial more efficient, so they can be conducted in half the time and with half the number of volunteers.

 At the same time, he aims to have a clinical trial centre within 50 miles of 50% of the UK population so that more children and adults can take part in vital research.

 Together, these advances will speed up the development of new immunotherapy treatments for type 1 diabetes.

 Type 1 happens when the immune system mistakenly destroys insulin-producing cells in the pancreas.